wadetb/shellspace/README.md

 It's a prototypical VR desktop environment, starting with a VNC client and growing from there.

-# Compiling
+# Building

-After getting the source code, add a section for your computer to `GearVR/bin/dev.sh`, setting various environment variables to the paths where your Android SDK parts are installed.
+After getting the source code, add a section for your computer to `GearVR/bin/android_dev.sh`, setting various environment variables to the paths where your Android SDK parts are installed.

-If your build environment isn't set up already, add an entry for your computer to `bin/android_dev.sh` and execute it using `source bin/android_dev.sh`.
+Run the script using `source bin/android_dev.sh`.

+## Android NDK Makefile fix

 Due to a library dependency issue, building Shellspace currently requires the following patch to `$ANDROID_NDK_ROOT/build/core/default-build-commands.mk`: